AdaVC-lab/AdaVC2021/README.md

 Please use the scripts to prepare your own data for training.

-- Extract spectrogram and f0(conversion module): python data_loader.py
+- Extract spectrogram and f0(Training phase): python data_loader.py

-- Run the training scripts(conversion module): python train.py
+- Run the training scripts(Training phase): python train.py

-- Run the forge scripts(forge module): python forge_demo.py
+- Run the forge scripts(Conversion phase): python forge_demo.py